Skip to main content

 Also for: Stadia, Windows, Xbox One

-Only two stars?
-Let’s set the average review score aside for a moment.
+Only an average score?
+Let’s set the rating aside for a moment.
 Cherry-picked and approached on its own terms, Assassin’s Creed: Unity can actually be a pretty cool game.
 In this eighth entry in Ubisoft’s long-running franchise, the main storyline is dramatic and surprisingly emotional.
-It’s carried by Arno Dorian, a Parisian anti-hero driven by desire, entitlement, and vengeance — essentially an Ezio for a new generation: darker, angrier, and with a British accent softened by the occasional flirtatious French phrase.
+It’s carried by Arno Dorian, a Parisian anti-hero driven by desire, entitlement, and vengeance.

 When de la Serre is murdered and Arno is falsely accused, his life changes overnight.
 Imprisoned and desperate, he swears revenge.
-With the help of a fellow inmate — conveniently an Assassin — he escapes and joins the Parisian Brotherhood, uncovering a conspiracy intertwined with both the Revolution and his foster father’s death.
-Along the way, Unity indulges in the series tradition of historical celebrity cameos, including Marie Tussaud and the Marquis de Sade.
+With the help of a fellow inmate, who just happens to be an Assassin, he escapes and joins the Parisian Brotherhood.
+With their help he uncovers a conspiracy related to both the Revolution and his foster father’s death.
+Along the way, Unity indulges in the series tradition of historical celebrity cameos, including Marie Tussaud and Marquis de Sade.

-The core assassination missions are varied and often genuinely inspired.
+The core assassination missions are varied and often kinda inspired.
 Many offer multiple approaches and optional opportunities to manipulate the environment.
-You might distract guards by igniting a fireworks display — or infiltrate a lavish party and poison your target’s wine.
+You might distract guards by igniting a fireworks display, or infiltrate a lavish party and poison your target’s wine.
 These moments show the series at its creative best.

 A handful of standout sequences briefly break free from the main timeline altogether.
-These surreal detours into alternate historical periods — such as fleeing a storm in La Belle Époque or climbing the Eiffel Tower under Luftwaffe fire in World War II — are Unity’s most memorable flourishes.
-They’re brief, bold, and criminally underused, but they point toward what the series could be when it dares to experiment.
+These surreal detours into alternate historical periods — such as fleeing a storm in La Belle Époque or climbing the Eiffel Tower under Luftwaffe fire in World War II — are Unity’s most memorable segments.
+They’re brief, bold, and I would've liked to see more of them, but they point toward what the series could be when it dares to experiment.

-Visually, Unity remains impressive even today.
-Released as the franchise’s debut on PlayStation 4 and Xbox One, it still holds up remarkably well.
+Released as the franchise’s debut on PlayStation 4 and Xbox One, Unity still looks great.
 Gazing down from the rooftops at the seething masses below is breathtaking, and it’s clear Ubisoft understood how to exploit the new hardware.
 As a historical immersion, Unity stands alongside Assassin’s Creed IV: Black Flag as one of the series’ strongest entries.

 The game also introduces light RPG elements.
 Gear upgrades affect combat efficiency, and experience points unlock skills that nudge your playstyle toward stealth or aggression.
 Weapon classes offer some variety, and while the system feels rudimentary by modern standards, it represents an important step toward the deeper leveling mechanics introduced in later entries.

 At launch, Unity was infamous for its spectacular glitches, most of which have since been patched out.
 Unfortunately, what remains untouched is the emptiness of its surrounding sandbox.
 The side content is largely indistinguishable filler: repetitive, underwritten, and mechanically shallow.
-Even the more elaborate side missions boil down to familiar routines — approach, assassinate, loot — with only token variation.
+Even the more elaborate side missions boil down to familiar routines: approach, assassinate, loot, with no variation.

 Some side activities are bafflingly dull, particularly the murder investigations, which amount to slow, unengaging walking simulations.
-Rather than enriching the experience, they actively drain momentum.
+Rather than enriching the experience, they slow momentum down to a crawl.

 The modern-day framing story fares no better.
-Reduced to perfunctory cutscenes, it exists largely out of obligation.
-Frankly, I don’t miss it.
-The Abstergo storyline has long since outlived its usefulness, and I’d happily see it abandoned altogether.
+Reduced to uninteresting cutscenes, it exists largely out of obligation.
+For me, the Abstergo storyline has long since outlived its usefulness, and I’d happily see it abandoned altogether.

 Unity’s fundamental issue remains unchanged: Assassin’s Creed still relies too heavily on scripted moments to compensate for clunky systemic gameplay.
-Without strong direction, it collapses into frustration.
+Without strong direction, the experience gets deeply frustrating.
 And despite years of iteration, the series has never truly escaped the shadow of Assassin’s Creed II.

 That’s why Black Flag remains my favorite entry — it dared to reinvent itself.
 Unity doesn’t.
 And without meaningful innovation, the revolutionary spirit it depicts never quite reaches the player’s hands.